canonical/lxd/doc/reference/storage_btrfs.md

 In addition to basic file system features, Btrfs offers RAID and volume management, pooling, snapshots, checksums, compression and other features.

+To use Btrfs, make sure you have `btrfs-progs` installed on your machine.

 ## Terminology

 A Btrfs file system can have *subvolumes*, which are named binary subtrees of the main tree of the file system with their own independent file and directory hierarchy.